 - Restore Baseline Funding

-DADS requested $21.1 million in General Revenue (GR)1 and $44.9 million in All Funds (AF)2.
+DADS requested $21.1 million in General Revenue (GR)[1.
+General Revenue Funds are state funds.
+The general revenue fund receives money from the sales tax, the motor vehicle sales and rental taxes, the franchise tax, insurance premium taxes, and various other taxes and fees.] and $44.9 million in All Funds (AF)[2.
+All Funds are the combination of state general revenue funds, federal funds and other revenue.].
 The base budget maintained Targeted Case Management (TCM), provided by local intellectual and developmental disability authorities (LIDDA), at Fiscal Year (FY) 2014 and FY 2015 funding levels, however, the caseload for FY 2016–17 is expected to increase significantly as a result of implementation of both the Community First Choice (CFC) program and the current Preadmission Screening and Resident Review (PASRR) process.
 This request also would have funded Data Center Consolidation and the 2% salary increase approved by the 83rd Texas Legislature for FY 2015:

 Adopted $14.9 million to address targeted case management.